 Referrals to the GAIN Clinic

 It is ideal if referrals to GAIN are signed by a Physician or Nurse Practitioner (MD/NP) and supportive information is included (ie. medications or therapies attempted or in place).
+Self-referrals are also accepted.
 Completed referral forms can be faxed directly to the Haliburton Highlands GAIN at 705-286-0720.

 For more information about our GAIN partners in the Central East LHIN, please click on any of the links below.